 Once a student has started working on campus, it is highly recommended that they begin incorporating their experiences into a professional resume.
 SOU Career Connections will help students build or strengthen their resumes so they can atriculate their skills and accomplishments for a future internship or employment opportunity.
 To learn more, go to: http://www.sou.edu/careers/student/.

 It is the department supervisor's responsibility to review and approve time for each student on a monthly basis.
 Time is recorded by students either by the Web Time Entry system or a manual time sheet.

 Web Time Entry (WTE) is a Banner time keeping system for Southern Oregon University Student and Classified Temporary Employees.
 For information about WTE, please visit the Service Center's WTE page.

 Work Study Guidelines

 As a supervisor of a student with a Federal Work Study award, you are entrusted with federal dollars.
 In accordance with Federal Work Study Guidelines, you cannot exceed the amount of dollars awarded to the student.
 You must monitor the amount awarded to your job and the student must stop working when they have earned the amount allocated to your job.
-However, if the employer wishes to continue employing the student, he/she may do so, but will assume 100% of the payroll expense and a Non Work Study referral is required by the Payroll Office.
-Any earnings, which exceed the award must, by law, be paid to the student but the over earnings may be charged directly to the department’s budget.
+However, if the employer wishes to continue employing the student, he/she may do so, but will assume 100% of the payroll expense and a Non Work Study referral is required by the Service Center.
+Any earnings which exceed the award must, by law, be paid to the student but the over earnings may be charged directly to the department’s budget.

 As a student’s earnings begin to approach the total award, the supervisor should plan the student's schedule very carefully, staying in contact with any other department in which the student has earnings.
 If the student is working in two departments and earnings exceed the award, the over earnings will be charged to the department in which the overage occurred.